darrenyang0116/Global-fishing-vessel-watch/Realtime_data/Choose_data.md

 <br />

-[Next step](Access_data.md), we will learn how to get access to data from My Ship Tracking.
+[Next step](Access_data.md), we will learn how to get access to the data from My Ship Tracking.